Chymyst/chymyst-core/docs/chymyst-core.md

 Each RS uses a special thread pool (the `reactionPool`).
 The reaction pool contains two sets of threads:

-1. A common thread executor for running reactions.
-This thread executor can have one or more threads.
+1. A common `ThreadPoolExecutor` for running reactions.
+This thread executor (called `workerExecutor` in `Pool.scala`) can have one or more threads.
 2. A single, dedicated scheduler thread for deciding new reactions (called the `schedulerExecutor` in the code).

 By default, the reaction sites use a statically allocated reaction pool that is shared by all RSs.